isaacyakl/new-breed-shopify-theme/README.md

 Before making changes to the theme follow this procedure to avoid editing on the live website.

-1. Go to the Shopify backend and navigate to Online Store > Themes.
+1. Login to the Shopify backend.
+2. Navigate to Online Store > Themes.
-2. Duplicate the current theme.
+3. Duplicate the current theme.
-3. Find the duplicated theme with "Copy" in the name.
+4. Publish the duplicated theme with "Copy of" in the name (e.g. "Copy of New Breed 2.2.2").
-4. Publish the duplicated theme.
-5. Rename the old, unpublished theme with the newer version number you will be working on (e.g. "New Breed 2.3.0").
+5. Rename the old, unpublished theme to the newer version number you will be working on (e.g. "New Breed 2.3.0").
-6. Rename the duplicated, published theme so that it does not have "Copy" in it but still represents the older theme version number (e.g. "New Breed 2.2.2").
+6. Rename the duplicated, published theme so that it does not have "Copy of" in it but still represents the older theme version number (e.g. "New Breed 2.2.2").
-7. Update `package.json` with the newer version number.
+7. Update the version number in `package.json` to reflect the version in development.

 ## Edit Procedure

 Whenever changes are being made follow this procedure.

 1. Start `theme watch` (or `npm run watch`).
-2. Begin to edit the theme.
-3. Preview the changes by running `theme open` (or `npm run preview`) or by finding the new theme in the Shopify backend and selecting "Preview" from its actions menu.
+2. Preview the changes by running `theme open` (or `npm run preview`) or by finding the new theme in the Shopify backend and selecting "Preview" from its actions menu.
-4. Commit changes as necessary.
+3. Edit and commit changes as necessary.

 ## Publish Procedure

 Once a new version is ready to go live refer to this procedure.

-1. Add the release date, new version number, and description to the `README.md` version section.
+1. Add the release date, new version number, and description to the `README.md` versions section.
 2. Commit with the message formatted: `Publish v<version#>`.
 3. Go to the Shopify backend and navigate to Online Store > Themes.
 4. Find the theme with the new version that you have been editing (e.g. "New Breed 2.3.0").
-5. From the new theme's actions menu select "Publish".
+5. Publish the new theme version.
 6. Verify that it has successfully published to the live site and is now the current theme.